[Updated Post for 2025: Trends and Latest Research]

 Conflict is inevitable in every business.
 Let’s admit it – customer service organizations have collectively trained customers to believe that the louder they complain, the more likely they will have their issue or complaint resolved.
 That is because, in many cases, it works!

-Yes, CSRs need to have a thick skin – but they also need to master several sophisticated skills coming effortlessly together (listening, questioning, empathy, problem-solving, and more).
+Yes, CSRs need to have a thick skin – but they also need to master several sophisticated skills that come effortlessly together (listening, questioning, empathy, problem-solving, and more).
 There are proven approaches and language to help support irate customers (and the agents who serve them) to arrive at a positive conclusion.
 Your customer service teams need them.
-After all, when a customer complains, you have an opportunity to turn them around -- when they don’t complain, you do not.
+After all, when a customer complains, you have an opportunity to turn them around.
+When they don’t complain, you do not.

 Why this skill is important: